JasonXiao127/Siren/README.md

 # Siren 🎧

-A Spotify-like **Jellyfin music web client**.
+A clean and simple **Jellyfin music web client**.
 Connect to your Jellyfin server, browse albums/artists/playlists, search, favorite, and stream music — all from a clean, self-hosted web UI.
 The Jellyfin token is kept **server-side** in an httpOnly session cookie and is never exposed in the browser or in URLs.